 Our bodies are complex mechanisms.
 In order for them to function properly, they depend on glucose for energy.
 Glucose comes from the food we eat, acting as the body’s fuel.
 To produce that fuel, the body heavily relies on a hormone called insulin.
 When there’s not enough insulin, the body cannot regulate blood glucose properly.
 This is when type 1 diabetes occurs.

 There are also cases where the body is making insulin, but it is unable to use it in the right way.
 As a result, there are higher blood sugar levels present in the bloodstream.
-In other words, the glucose doesn’t get to the cells like it should.
+In other words, the glucose doesn’t get to the cells as it should.

 When this happens repeatedly over a long period of time, it can cause serious damage to the blood vessels.
 This can lead to serious health problems such as heart disease, and may even cause stroke.